TESL Ontario provides support and direction to professionals, government bodies and learners involved in English as a Second Language in Ontario.

 - To provide opportunities for professional development for all sectors of ESL

-- To ensure excellence in the field of Adult non-credit ESL through TESL Ontario Accreditation.
+- To ensure excellence in the field of Adult non-credit ESL through TESL Ontario Certification.

 - To provide expertise to local, provincial and national government bodies through consultations, representation on committees, etc.